shaima-mahmoud/healthcheck-application/README.md

 And when running the project, the repository should be cloned and then we should navigate to the project folder to start bulding the images.

-The project container starts from docker-compose.yml file that builds 2 images subsequently, the Data base image from the given git repository and the healthcheck-application.
+The project container starts from docker-compose.yml file that builds 2 images subsequently, the Data base image from the script folder from the given git repository and the healthcheck-application.

 All steps are listed in the build instructions.